 Before making such a drastic change to my diet, I decided to discuss it with Brooke Alpert, nutritionist and author of The Sugar Detox.

 Will cutting dairy cause rapid weight loss?

 “A lot of people find that when they give up or cut down on dairy, they feel less bloated.
-Even if you are not lactose intolerant, dairy can sometimes contribute to bloat, gas, and abdominal distention, which no one wants, especially leading up to summer!
-Additionally, limiting your dairy intake can improve your skin, helping it stay clearer with fewer breakouts.”
+Even if you are not lactose intolerant, dairy can sometimes contribute to bloat, gas, and abdominal distention, which no one wants!
+Additionally, limiting your diary intake can improve your skin, helping it stay clearer with fewer breakouts.”

-“I never recommend removing an entire food group from someone’s diet unless you have a medical reason for it, so no, removing dairy is not the best way to lose weight.
+“I never recommend removing an entire food group from someone’s diet unless you have a medical reason for it, so no, removing diary is not the best way to lose weight.
 However, a good way to keep dairy in your life and lose weight is to limit your portions to only twice a day.
-So that would be a six-ounce serving of Greek yogurt, an ounce of cheese, or eight ounces of milk—no more than two times per day.
+So that would be a six-ounce serving of Greek yoghurt, an ounce [roughly thirty grams] of cheese, or eight ounces [around 240 millilitres] of milk—no more than two times per day.
 This way you can still get your cheese fix while keeping your calories and sugar in check.”